david68cu/MemoryGame/README.md

 From 26-35 clicks : 4 stars
 and so on ..

-Once you win a dialog will hsow how many stars you got Also ,the stars will show in the panel
+Once you win a dialog will show how many stars you got Also ,the stars will show in the panel

 ## Restarting the game
-  Once you win , you can restart the game , cliked on Yes when asked Also you can restart the game any time , by cliking in the restart buttom in the panel
+  Once you win , you can restart the game , click on Yes when asked Also you can restart the game any time , by clicking in the restart icon in the panel

 ## Help
 We have updated a video to show the game with all the new features